sheltermanager/asm3/doc/manual/wordkeys.rst

 ShortShelterCode
     The shortened version of the shelter code
 Age
+    The animal's age in readable form (eg: "6 weeks", “5 years”) AgeYM
-    The animal's age in readable form (eg: “5 years and 6 months”) Description / AnimalComments
+    The animal's age in years and months (eg: “5 years and 6 months”) Description / AnimalComments
     The animal description box.
 DescriptionAttr